 Additionally, your current or former supervisor or a CIA, CCSA, CGAP, CFSA or CRMA must verify your work experience.

 You do not have to complete the experience requirement before you take the CIA exam, but you must finish this requirement within the program eligibility period (4 years from your application approval).
 Otherwise, you cannot be CIA certified.

-This is the part of the article where I provide some good news.
+We’ve come to the part of the article where I provide some good news.
 According to the IIA, the Professional Certification Board (PCB) has approved CIA experience and education exemptions for individuals holding select certifications and licenses.
-The exemptions apply to the following:
+The CIA exemptions apply to the following:

 Supporting Requirements Waived